rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **How should I orientate my part?**

 By orientating the part in different directions, there can be a significant difference in the print quality.
 Sudden changes in the layer's cross-section, small to large or vice versa, will lead to a drastic volumetric change of exposed resin, affecting each layer's shrinkage.
 In severe instances, this can affect inter-layer adhesion but almost always will result in visible surface lines.
 CHITBOX has a good article on this topic [here](https://www.chitubox.com/en/article/support/howto/chitubox-free/editing/25).
 3DPrintingPro's related video is [here](https://www.youtube.com/watch?v=8xolVj0izVo&t=19s).

 Lastly, vary the placement of your part on the build-plate.
 If you consistently place your objects in the build-plate's center, your FEP will prematurely wear out in the center yet be absolutely fine in the surrounding, unused, wasted areas.

+**What angle should I use to minimize layer lines?**

+There isn't one best angle for printing everything.
+It really depends on your layer height and the type of model you're printing.
+Don't forget that model orientation also plays a big part in determining the best angles.
+You could actually be losing details printing at the wrong angle for the layer height.
+See a detailed explanation [here](https://www.youtube.com/watch?v=Qs2Rb0ExnIM).

 **I bought x resin; what are the best settings for it?**